doananh/enouvospace/README.md

 #### Import

+* Note: Importing schemas could delete your current data
 * Import from default schemas path (schemas/_Schemas.json): `npm run schema:import`
 * Import from your custom path: `npm run schema:import <path_to_json_file>`
+* Schemas which contain objects cannot be deleted by default, use `forceDelete=true` option to force delete all data before removing schema: `npm run schema:import forceDelete=true`
 * Read schemas/CHANGELOG.md to see the changes

 #### Export